jaswingumpella/codevision/PRD.md

 4. Tech Stack

 Backend: Java 21 (Spring Boot).
-Data is stored in an embedded H2 database for each project’s results.
+Data is stored in PostgreSQL (managed in production, Dockerized locally) for each project’s results.
 JavaParser is used for parsing Java source code (ensuring compatibility with Java 7–21 syntax), and an ASM-based parser or similar is used for reading compiled .class files from dependencies.
 Diagram generation leverages PlantUML (with Graphviz) for rendering diagrams and also outputs Mermaid definitions for compatibility with other platforms.
 Miscellaneous: Lombok for data classes, a PDF library for report exports, and standard libraries for YAML/JSON processing.

 Frontend: React + Material-UI, packaged via Vite.
 The UI is a single-page app communicating with the Spring Boot API (which is proxied in development).
 It offers responsive design with light/dark mode.
 Axios is used for API calls (automatically including the API key header).